1954 NASCAR Pacific Coast Late Model Division

 The 1954 NASCAR Pacific Coast Late Model Division was the 1st season of the series.
 The title was won by Lloyd Dane, making him the inaugural champion in what is now the ARCA Menards Series West.

 Schedule and results

-The 1954 season included 9 individual races, with Oakland Speedway and Balboa Stadium hosting two races each.
-Multiple of the season's races were in combination with the NASCAR Grand National Series.
-Other races were in combination with the NASCAR Short Track Division.
+The 1954 season included 9 individual races, with Oakland Stadium and Balboa Stadium hosting two races each.
+Four of the season's races were in combination with the NASCAR Grand National Series.
+The other five races were in combination with the NASCAR Short Track Division.